 The California Elections Code requires the California Secretary of State to determine the precincts where 3% or more of voting-age residents are members of a single-language minority and lack sufficient skills in English to vote without assistance.
-Based on this determination, the Department provides certain materials and services in Korean and Vietnamese.
+Based on this determination, the Department provides certain materials and services in Burmese, Japanese, Korean, Thai, and Vietnamese.

 Through the materials and services produced, the Department meets and exceeds all legal requirements related to language access.
 Ensuring access for all voters, including those with limited English proficiency, promotes an informed, engaged community of voters that reflects the diversity of San Francisco.

 The Department of Elections is committed to providing San Francisco voters with information in their preferred language.
 To receive your ballot, Voter Information Pamphlet, and other election materials in Chinese, Spanish, or Filipino, please use the Request to Receive Translated Materials tool.
 You can also use this tool to request facsimile ballots in Burmese, Japanese, Korean, Thai, or Vietnamese by mail or email.

 The Department translates over 70 forms, notices, applications, and other materials into Chinese, Spanish, and Filipino to ensure voters have access to election information.

 Voting materials include the official ballot and sample ballot in English-Chinese, English-Spanish, and English-Filipino versions, and the Voter Information Pamphlet, which is available by mail or online in HTML format, in English, Chinese, Spanish, and Filipino.
 In addition, facsimile reference ballots are produced in Vietnamese and Korean and made available on the Department’s website, at the City Hall Voting Center, and at every polling place in San Francisco on Election Day.